OffBy0x01/usbskeletonkey/README.md

 skeleton-key.py
 ================

-This part of the project acts as the UI and allows the user to configure module setting before deployment on a target system.
+This part of the project acts as the UI and allows the user to configure module settings prior to deployment on a target system.

 	#install project
 	run skeleton-key.py